arc42/arc42-faq/manuscript/faq_DONT_EDIT_HERE/07_A_general.md

 **Longer answer**

 : For highly-critical systems, (e.g. safety-critical systems, where health or life are at stake), you need to seriously consider documentation requirements.
+In such cases, arc42 might not be the adequate approach (see [question A-8](#q-A-8)).

 We recommend to a-priori evaluate arc42, and enhance it according to your specific needs in such cases.
 Let domain experts or appropriate auditors review the resulting documentation